 Opportunities at Rockland Community College:

-RCC has four Speech/Communications concentrations: Speech Performance, Communication Theory, Speech Pathology, and Journalism.
+RCC has four Communications/Speech concentrations: General Studies, Communication Theory, Speech Pathology, and Journalism.
 There are many opportunities to practice and develop your communications skills through the Student Government Association, Speech and Debate Team, Reader’s Theatre and Speech Contests.
 RCC also has a very active chapter of the national speech honor society, Sigma Chi Eta.

 This dynamic liberal arts program will provide students with an effective and rigorous speech and communication studies based degree.
 Courses in the speech discipline will provide students with a theoretical and practical understanding of the complexity and diversity of social values and viewpoints with respect to speech and communication.

 Upon successful completion of this program, students will be able to:

 - Identify the fundamental concepts that characterize speech and communication studies